Growth planning for owner-operated trades

 Fifteen years in and around the trades.

 I take on roughly eight engagements a year.
-If we're not a fit, I'll say so on the first call and point you at someone who is.
+If we're not a fit, I'll say so on the first call and point you at someone who is — usually a peer group, a fractional controller, or a succession attorney, depending on what you actually need.

 Contact